 - If the event is taking place during the middle of the working week, remind employees that they will be expected to attend work the following day and that any requests for annual leave will be considered in line with the company’s policy.

-If despite these measures, you do have an incident that occurs then please ensure that it is fully investigated promptly, and formal action taken where necessary to ensure that the message is loud and clear for the following year.
+If despite these measures, you do have an incident that occurs then please ensure that it is fully investigated promptly, and formal action is taken where necessary to ensure that the message is loud and clear for the following year.

 Whether you require advice on putting in place provisions to help your event run smoothly or guidance on handling matters after it has taken place, please do not hesitate to get in touch with Clover HR who will support you through the most sensitive of situations.